 top of page

 Meryl Rudy is a Nashville-based singer/songwriter, musician, and producer.
 At eight-years-old, Meryl began her musical journey by taking classical piano lessons alongside her father.
 Two years later, Meryl discovered her true passion.
-She picked up the guitar to write a song.
-She has now written almost four hundred songs about everything from her family to random couples she sees on park benches to her best friends to The Office, etc. Some of her biggest influences are the Madison Cunningham, Theo Katzman, Ed Sheeran, and The Beatles.
+She picked up a guitar to write a song.
+She has since written over four hundred tunes.
+Some of her biggest influences are the Madison Cunningham, Theo Katzman, Ed Sheeran, The Beatles, and of course, Taylor Swift.

 Read More!

-In the last few years, Meryl released a series of Featuring EPs, including her song, I'd Run to the Moon, with half a million streams on Spotify.
-These EPs are collections of Meryl’s original music featuring different artists to highlight the various voices and genres for which Meryl loves to write.
+Meryl has released a series of Featuring EPs, including her song, I'd Run to the Moon, with over half a million streams on Spotify.
+These EPs are collections of Meryl’s original music featuring different artists and musicians to highlight the various voices and genres for which she loves to write.
 Not only did she “cast” (as Meryl likes to call it) the artists for the project, but also she produced and arranged the songs, recorded demos, organized rehearsals and recording sessions, and performed acoustic guitar on all of the songs.
 Collaboration with other artists, musicians, and creators has always been an important part of Meryl's musical journey.

 Featuring Info